-Location Information is the Service Area Identity (SAI), RAI and/or location area identity that is present at the GSN at the time of event record production.
+Location Information is the Service Area Identity (SAI), RAI and/or location area identity that is present at the GSN or present in the LI LCS Client at the time of event record production.
+Country and network IDs can be considered as location information.